awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 /**
  * <p>
- * Encrypts and then decrypts a string under a KMS key
+ * Encrypts and then decrypts data using an AWS KMS customer master key.
  *
  * <p>
  * Arguments:
  * <ol>
- * <li>Key ARN: For help finding the Amazon Resource Name (ARN) of your KMS customer master
+ * <li>Key ARN: For help finding the Amazon Resource Name (ARN) of your AWS KMS customer master
  *    key (CMK), see 'Viewing Keys' at http://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html
- * <li>String to encrypt
  * </ol>
  */
-public class StringExample {
+public class BasicEncryptionExample {

-    private static String keyArn;
-    private static String data;
+    private static final byte[] EXAMPLE_DATA = "Hello World".getBytes(StandardCharsets.UTF_8);

     public static void main(final String[] args) {
-        keyArn = args[0];
+        final String keyArn = args[0];

-        data = args[1];
+        encryptAndDecrypt(keyArn);
+    }

+    static void encryptAndDecrypt(final String keyArn) {
-        // Instantiate the SDK
+        // 1.
+Instantiate the SDK
         final AwsCrypto crypto = new AwsCrypto();

-        // Set up the KmsMasterKeyProvider backed by the default credentials final KmsMasterKeyProvider prov = KmsMasterKeyProvider.builder().withKeysForEncryption(keyArn).build();
+        // 2.
+Instantiate a KMS master key provider final KmsMasterKeyProvider masterKeyProvider = KmsMasterKeyProvider.builder().withKeysForEncryption(keyArn).build();

-        // Encrypt the data
+        // 3.
+Create an encryption context
         //
         // Most encrypted data should have an associated encryption context
         // to protect integrity.
 This sample uses placeholder values.
         //
         // For more information see:
         // blogs.aws.amazon.com/security/post/Tx2LZ6WBJJANTNW/How-to-Protect-the-Integrity-of-Your-Encrypted-Data-by-Using-AWS-Key-Management
-        final Map<String, String> context = Collections.singletonMap("Example", "String");
+        final Map<String, String> encryptionContext = Collections.singletonMap("ExampleContextKey", "ExampleContextValue");

+        // 4.
+Encrypt the data
+        final CryptoResult<byte[], KmsMasterKey> encryptResult = crypto.encryptData(masterKeyProvider, EXAMPLE_DATA, encryptionContext);
-        final String ciphertext = crypto.encryptString(prov, data, context).getResult();
+        final byte[] ciphertext = encryptResult.getResult();
-        System.out.println("Ciphertext: " + ciphertext);

-        // Decrypt the data
+        // 5.
+Decrypt the data
-        final CryptoResult<String, KmsMasterKey> decryptResult = crypto.decryptString(prov, ciphertext);
+        final CryptoResult<byte[], KmsMasterKey> decryptResult = crypto.decryptData(masterKeyProvider, ciphertext);

-        // Before returning the plaintext, verify that the customer master key that
+        // 6.
+Before verifying the plaintext, verify that the customer master key that
-        // was used in the encryption operation was the one supplied to the master key provider.
-        if (!decryptResult.getMasterKeyIds().get(0).equals(keyArn)) {
+        // was used in the encryption operation was the one supplied to the master key provider. if (!decryptResult.getMasterKeyIds().get(0).equals(keyArn)) {
             throw new IllegalStateException("Wrong key ID!");
         }

-        // Also, verify that the encryption context in the result contains the
+        // 7.
+Also, verify that the encryption context in the result contains the
-        // encryption context supplied to the encryptString method.
+        // encryption context supplied to the encryptData method.
 Because the
         // SDK can add values to the encryption context, don't require that
         // the entire context matches.
-        for (final Map.Entry<String, String> e : context.entrySet()) {
-            if (!e.getValue().equals(decryptResult.getEncryptionContext().get(e.getKey()))) {
+        if (!encryptionContext.entrySet().stream()
+                .allMatch(e -> e.getValue().equals(decryptResult.getEncryptionContext().get(e.getKey())))) {
             throw new IllegalStateException("Wrong Encryption Context!");
         }
-        }

-        // Now we can return the plaintext data System.out.println("Decrypted: " + decryptResult.getResult());
+        // 8.
+Verify that the decrypted plaintext matches the original plaintext assert Arrays.equals(decryptResult.getResult(), EXAMPLE_DATA);
     }
 }
 ```